 It’s easy to make your own pinto bean seasoning mix.
 Just add a few ingredients into a jar and shake to blend.
 A super simple yet delicious and inexpensive way to season your homemade pinto beans!

-Cook 2 Pound Of Dry Pinto Beans
+Cook 2 Pounds Of Dry Pinto Beans

 I’m always cooking dried beans.
 It’s a pantry staple in our home.
 Beans are cheap, healthy and easy to make.